 Exercise of a put-option is taxable as "other income" at progressive rates of up to 40 % (including 4 % solidarity tax) plus 11 % health tax with the tax base being the difference between the exercise price and the fair market value of the underlying and the purchase price of the put-option.
 This applies on both, security and non-security underlyings.
-If the underlying has previously been bought in order to settle the put-option, the difference between the fair market value of the underlying security and the original purchase price of the underlying security is taxable at a 25 % flat rate plus 14 % health tax up to HUF 450.000 with the acquisition expenses being deductible.
+If the underlying has previously been bought in order to settle the put-option, the difference between the fair market value of the underlying security is taxable at a 25 % flat rate plus 14 % health tax up to HUF 450.000 with the acquisition expenses being deductible.
 In case of an underlying security which is traded at an EU or OECD stock exchange, the 20 % flat rate (no health tax) applies.
 In case of a non-security underlying, the 25 % flat rate applies, but no health tax.